Skip To Main Content

 What is the Steve McDonnell PDI and when will it be held?

-N4A is excited to launch the 18th annual Steve McDonnell Professional Development Institute (PDI).
-Named after the program's founder, PDI's mission is to create and maintain a learning community that transmits, creates, and preserves the knowledge that defines the profession.
+N4A is excited to launch the 19th annual Steve McDonnell Professional Development Institute (PDI).
+Named after the program's founder, PDI's mission is to create and maintain a learning community that transmits, creates, and preserves the knowledge that defines our profession.
 After completion of the program, PDI continues to educate its graduates as it is designed to provide continuous professional development.
-The 2024 edition of PDI will be held
+The 2026 edition of PDI will be held June 5-7, 2026 in Las Vegas, NV.

 Is PDI for me?

 Yes!
-Whether you are new to the field (New Practitioner), a seasoned veteran interested in becoming a director (Leader/Manager), or someone looking to stay on the cutting edge of specific services for a specific student-athlete population (HBCU, Learning Specialist, Student-Athlete Development) – there is a track for you.
+Whether you are new to the field (New Practitioner), a seasoned veteran interested in becoming a director of an academic support or student-athlete development unit (Leader/Manager), or a Learning Specialist, there is a track for you in PDI 2026.

 What should I expect?

-PDI is an interactive, intensive, immersive program that stretches participants beyond their comfort zones.
-PDI faculty are some of the most experienced and knowledgeable professionals in the field who give their time and expertise to each cohort.
+PDI is an interactive, intensive, and immersive program that stretches participants beyond their comfort zones.
+PDI faculty are among the most experienced and knowledgeable professionals in the field, who give their time and expertise to each cohort.
 PDI graduates will say they were challenged, motivated, and ultimately changed by their PDI experience.
 The program lasts 2.5 days and covers a wide variety of sessions and learning objectives.

 What do I receive in exchange for my participation?

-- Networking with over 600 PDI graduates is another benefit of your participation in PDI.
+• Networking with over 700 PDI graduates is another benefit of your participation in PDI.
 Many PDI graduates have continued to advance in the profession and are leading student-athlete support units, directing learning resource areas, and creating and running HBCU and student-athlete development programs nationwide.
-Many alumni and faculty serve on the N4A Board of Directors and on NCAA committees.
+Many alumni and faculty serve on the N4A Board of Directors and on various NCAA committees.

 Where/How do I apply?

-- Beginning Wednesday March 6, 2024, application materials will be available on the N4A website.
-Completed applications are due no later than Tuesday, March 26, 2024.
+• Applications will be available on the N4A website on Wednesday, December 18, 2025.
+Completed applications are due Friday, January 30, 2026.
 No late applications will be accepted.
-The application process is very competitive as approximately 30 participants will be selected for each track, so it is critical that all materials are submitted.
+The application process is highly competitive, with approximately 20 participants selected for each track.
+It is critical that all materials are submitted by the deadline.